ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.md

 This tutorial requires:
 * An {{site.data.keyword.cloud_notm}} [billable account](https://{DomainName}/docs/account?topic=account-accounts),
+* Follow the steps outlined under the VMware Solutions documentation for [Setting up your environment for your first order](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-completing_checklist).

 A GitHub account is optional and only required if you plan on modifying the provided Terraform template beyond the steps outlined in this tutorial.
 {: tip}